2023-24 Earth Grant Students

 A woman sitting on outdoor steps wearing black-rimmed glasses and braids.

-Raven Alvarez (she/her) is a professional river guide and freshman at Tohono O’odham Community College (TOCC), studying Environmental Science and Native Studies.
+Raven Alvarez (she/her) participated as a professional river guide and freshman at Tohono O’odham Community College (TOCC), studying Environmental Science and Native Studies.
 Raven grew up in Indigenous communities in Northern California, where her time spent white water rafting with family and engaging in other environmentally focused community events fed her passions for youth engagement, ecological stewardship, and Traditional Ecological Knowledge.
-This past summer she was a presenter at the National Conservation Training Center's Native Youth Climate Adaptation Leadership Congress (NYCALC) and she is now returning to her ancestral O'odham homelands, living in Sells, AZ, to begin her college education.
+The previous summer she was a presenter at the National Conservation Training Center's Native Youth Climate Adaptation Leadership Congress (NYCALC) and she is now returning to her ancestral O'odham homelands, living in Sells, AZ, to begin her college education.

-Participating in Earth Grant through a partnership with TOCC and Flinn Foundation, Raven will be working with the BIORETS teacher training program, a partnership between Dr. Michael Bogan’s lab and the National Science Foundation, where she will support curriculum presentation, river-based outreach, and creative web-based content creation.
+Participating in Earth Grant through a partnership with TOCC and Flinn Foundation, Raven worked with the BIORETS teacher training program, a partnership between Dr. Michael Bogan’s lab and the National Science Foundation, where she supported curriculum presentation, river-based outreach, and creative web-based content creation.

 Image